edjx/edjfunction-example-cpp/README.md

 WASI SDK ([github.com/WebAssembly/wasi-sdk](https://github.com/WebAssembly/wasi-sdk))
 provides the necessary C and C++ standard library functions.
 Install the WASI SDK to `/opt/wasi-sdk/` (so that the path to the bundled compiler is `/opt/wasi-sdk/bin/clang++`).
+Use the same WASI SDK version that was used to build the `libedjx.a` library.

 It is possible to install the WASI SDK to a different location and then manually update the `WASI_SDK_PATH` variable in the Makefile.
 It is also possible to specify a different compiler than the one provided by the WASI SDK by editing the `CC` variable in the Makefile.
-A recent version of the Clang compiler is needed to compile a WASM target.
+However, to avoid any compatibility issues, we recommend using the clang compiler that comes bundled with the WASI SDK.

 ## Compile the Example Application